Nwagu-Ajana/Nwagu-Ajana/README.md

 linkedin: https://www.linkedin.com/in/nwagu-ajana
 github: https://github.com/nwagu-ajana
 A Opdev engineer/Web Developer who values learning and growing with people, teams, and technologies.
-- 🌱 I’m currently learning PYTHON JAVA PHP
+- I’m currently learning PYTHON JAVA PHP
-- 💞️ I’m looking to collaborate on any web development project
+- I’m looking to collaborate on any web development project
+- support me.
+Thank you https://bmc.link/ajanadev

 <!---
 Nwagu-Ajana/Nwagu-Ajana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.